Double Dirichlet series and quantum unique ergodicity of weight 1/2 Eisenstein series: Introduction

 \end{remark}

-\begin{remark}For special configurations of $s,w$ (in our case $s-w$ constant) the trivial bound and the convexity bound coincides.
+\begin{remark}For special configurations of $s,w$ (in our case $s-w$ constant) the trivial bound and the convexity bound coincide.
 This is because in this case \eqref{LIND_AVERAGE} follows from Heath-Brown's estimate (see Theorem \ref{heath-brown-average} below).

-We emphasize that our notion of convexity is \emph{different} from that of Blomer, Goldmakher, and Louvel \cite{Blomer:2011a}, \cite{BlomerGoldmakherLouvel:2011}.
+We emphasize that our notion of convexity is \emph{different} from that of Blomer, Goldmakher, and Louvel \cite{Blomer:2011a}, \cite{BlomerGoldmakherLouvel:2014}.
 What we call the trivial bound corresponds to what they call the convexity bound. \end{remark}

 \begin{remark} Even though we cannot prove it, it is not unreasonable to expect subconvexity for $Z(s,w,\chi,\chi')$!
-Double Dirichlet series similar to $Z(s,w,\chi,\chi')$ -- with degree one $L$-functions as coefficients -- \emph{are} known to satisfy subconvex bounds due to Blomer, Goldmakher, and Louvel \cite{Blomer:2011a}, \cite{BlomerGoldmakherLouvel:2011}.
-(In \cite{BlomerGoldmakherLouvel:2011} the authors consider a configuration such that the bound they prove would be considered a subconvex bound also by our definition.
+Double Dirichlet series similar to $Z(s,w,\chi,\chi')$ -- with degree-one $L$-functions as coefficients -- \emph{are} known to satisfy subconvex bounds due to Blomer, Goldmakher, and Louvel \cite{Blomer:2011a}, \cite{BlomerGoldmakherLouvel:2014}.
+(In \cite{BlomerGoldmakherLouvel:2014} the authors consider a configuration such that the bound they prove would be considered a subconvex bound also by our definition.
 Likewise the bound proved in \cite[Theorem 1]{Blomer:2011a} is a subconvex bound by our definition if one restricts to $s=1/2$ or $w=1/2$.)

 Furthermore it is known that on average the double Dirichlet series considered by Blomer admits Lindel\"of type bounds \cite[Theorem 2]{Blomer:2011a}) in the $(s,w)$ aspect.
 In the conductor aspect (which is here the conductor related to the form with eigenvalues $\{t_n\}$) Hoffstein and Kontorovich \cite[(1.23)]{HoffsteinKontorovich:2010} conjecture Lindel\"of type bounds to hold. \end{remark}